TNT-JEFFERSON/TERRENEITOR/💻 Code/README.md

 # Code

-In this directory you will find all the code (using Arduino IDE) we used for our prototypes and the final robot.
+In this directory you will find all the code we used for our prototypes and the final robot.

+## Software

+The software we used for coding and programming our robot, Terreneitor, is _Arduino IDE_

 ## Code for the motors of the second prototype: